 NUCCA upper cervical doctors also bring to this process a set of observations from many decades of clinical care that ask questions to further the investigation of the Atlas Subluxation Complex Syndrome.
 Preference in ranking projects is given to the most fundamental research that promotes the understanding of the far-reaching effects of precisely correcting a malposition of the upper cervical spine.

-The recent hypertension study (Journal of Human Hypertension; May 2007) is a prime example of the “partnership with experts” that UCRF ranks so highly.
+The hypertension study (Journal of Human Hypertension; May 2007) is a prime example of the “partnership with experts” that UCRF ranks so highly.
 Another current “partnership with experts” research example is our biomechanical, finite element model project with the University of Toledo under the direction of Dr. Vijay K. Goel, internationally renowned for his research on spinal discs.
 This fundamental research project provides an opportunity to look at a series of questions unanswered by other health care practitioners and researchers, specifically in the area of biomechanical research.

 2. How does the UCRF ensure that information about patients who have volunteered for participation in research meets the highest level of confidentiality and safety?